INCLUSIVE PLAY

 WORKING TOGETHER FOR PLAYING TOGETHER

-For the design of play areas, together with the stakeholders (think of supervisors, municipalities, designers, schools, neighbourhood initiatives and of course the children and young adults themselves), we look at where the wishes and needs lie.
-And tailor the design accordingly.
-This creates a design that is supported and embraced by everyone involved.
+For the design of playgrounds, we look at where the wants and needs are, together with the stakeholders (think supervisors, municipalities, designers, schools, neighbourhood initiatives and, of course, the children and young adults themselves) and adjust the design accordingly.
+This creates a design and layout that is supported and embraced by everyone involved.
 Working together to play together.

 ✔ Create enough support.
 Consult local residents, children, parents, schools, care institutions, etc.;